 So even that code gets published for everyone to inspect – not always bugs do get fixed in the early stages of the project.
 Sometimes the researcher specialized in finding vulnerabilities has to inspect the code in order to find problems, which might be a problem in case of open source projects as they are not getting any external founding.
 Luckily recently Google started VRP (Vulnerability Reward Program), which allows security researchers to report bugs in common open source software and get some rewards from Google.

-Next interesting panel was by Michał Sajdak from Securitum.
+Next interesting panel at PWNing Conference was performed by Michał Sajdak from Securitum.
 He presented JWT vulnerabilities which were found in recent years.
 JWT is a common standard to create and exchange access tokens between client and application.
 This mechanism was created in 2015 and for the past three years, quite a few significant problems with it were found.
-Sometimes libraries allow to use a none encryption algorithm allowing to easily forge the token, some other well-known JWT library was allowing to attach attacker controlled key to do the encryption. .NET library wasn’t verifying the expiration date of the token.
+Sometimes libraries allow to use a none encryption algorithm allowing to easily forge the token, some other well-known JWT library was allowed to attach the attacker-controlled key to do the encryption.
+The .NET library wasn’t verifying the expiration date of the token.
 One library was allowed to attack the server using padding oracle vulnerability.

-Part of the conference was dedicated to improving penetration test results. **Paweł Krzywicki and Sebastian Dudek **from the Red Team have talked about red teaming.
+Part of the PWNing Conference was dedicated to improving penetration test results.
+Paweł Krzywicki and Sebastian Dudek from the Red Team have talked about red teaming.
 What exactly is it?

 To elaborate on that - they are using a variety of custom tools and known exploits from public databases and experience, but also physical and social techniques as long as they allow to access the required information.

-Another important topic was brought up by Paweł Krzywicki.
-A security of complicated architecture systems in big organizations is trending.
-With advancement of the software and more complex architecture that goes along with it, you have to integrate external systems and different architecture paths in order to keep up with demands.
+Another important topic during the PWNing Conference was brought up by Paweł Krzywicki.
+Security of complicated architecture systems in big organizations is trending.
+With the advancement of the software products and the more complex architecture that goes along with it, you have to integrate external systems and different architecture paths in order to keep up with demands.
 You naturally steer away from monolithic applications to microservices, to modern CQRS architectures.
 An immanent characteristic of the complicated architecture software is a focus on multiple paths related to a given attack vector.